 Ring Out and the Passing of the Key are annual traditions held in Burleson Quadrangle.
-This year the ceremony will take place immediately before the Ring Ceremony.
 The Senior Ring Out Ceremony was first made a part of the commencement program on May 28, 1927, when the senior class was invited to participate.
 According to records in the Texas Collection, the ceremony centered around the old chapel bell that signaled the beginning of classes and chapel.
 At that time, the ivy chain was made from leaves gathered from campus buildings.
 The senior women stood next to the bell with an ivy cable on their shoulders.
 After representatives from the senior and junior classes had spoken, the chain was transferred to the junior women.

 The ceremony has primarily included women over the years where graduating senior women, dressed in traditional graduation gowns, pass a chain of ivy to junior women wearing white dresses.
 Forming a circle near the Baylor bells in the quadrangle (the smaller bell from Baylor’s first campus at Independence, Texas, and the larger bell from Waco University where Baylor now exists), the seniors pass the charge of leadership to the next graduating class of women.
 The ivy cable symbolizes loyalty and steadfastness.